 They give you options to choose how you’ll use your desk and at what position you should be, the best part is that you can sit, stand or even switch between both positions, and you’ll still be doing just fine working.

 The kind of adjustable desk you settle for also has a huge role to play as some are more reliable than others.
-Adjustable desks from Autonomous is a nice place to start.
+An adjustable desk from 18 best standing desk in 2022 is a nice place to start.
 Take it from someone who has tried out many.

 4. Ergonomic Chair/Stool